 - Autonomous vehicles: Despite some bad press surrounding various faulty self-driving vehicles, it’s safe to assume there will be a stronger push to automate the process of driving product from point A to point B to 1.
 Save on the cost of human labor, 2.
 Optimize the process of purchase-shipment-arrival to consumer via self-driving vehicles that – in essence – won’t get tired behind the wheel

-Related: Check out the latest artificial intelligence statistics for 2019!
+Related: Check out the latest artificial intelligence statistics for 2019 to keep up-to-date on the latest AI tech info.

 Our goal?
 Keeping pace with advancements in AI